-- When to Travel in Italy: Summer in Italy can be hot and crowded, especially on the coast.
+- When to travel: Summer in Italy can be hot and crowded, especially on the coast.
 Consider traveling in spring or fall.
 You're more likely to find bargains and fewer tourists.
 If you spend time indoors in museums, try winter travel for the best bargains.

-- Saving Money on Food: Many restaurants offer a reasonable set menu at noon.
+- Save money on food: Many restaurants offer a reasonable set menu at noon.
 Eat your big meal then and have pizza or a picnic in the evening.
 Shopping at local food markets not only helps you save money but allows you to mingle with locals.
-See "How to Shop For Food in Italy" for more about open air markets and grocery stores.
-When eating at a restaurant in... a tourist area, walk a couple blocks away for better prices.
+When eating at a restaurant in a tourist area, walk a couple of blocks away for better prices.
 If breakfast isn't included in your hotel rate, go to a local bar for your coffee and pastry.
 In many cities, sitting at a table will cost more than standing at the bar.

-- Save Money with Vacation rentals: Self-catering vacation rentals and agriturismo stays offer an affordable alternative to hotels.
-They often cost less and give you the option of eating some meals at home, a further savings.
+- Save money with vacation rentals: Self-catering vacation rentals and agriturismo stays offer an affordable alternative to hotels.
+They often cost less and give you the option of eating some meals at home, further savings.

-- Get Off the Beaten Track: Each region of Italy has interesting things to see and do.
-If you've been to the top destinations, try some place less frequented by tourists.
+- Go off the beaten track: Each region of Italy has interesting things to see and do.
+If you've been to the top destinations, try someplace less frequented by tourists.

 A budget option is staying on the outskirts of Rome.
 Flavor of Italy Country Inn is in the countryside just a 20-minute commuter train ride from Piazza del Popolo.
 You can also save money on dinner.
 A good dinner can be had at a local restaurant for much less than the equivalent dinner in Rome, without the tourists.

-Rome has hostels, B and Bs, budget hotels, and lodging in monasteries.
+Rome has hostels, B&Bs, budget hotels, and lodging in monasteries.
 These accommodations are often basic but affordable.
 Besides shared rooms and baths, many offer private double rooms.